barbaraisabelvieira/blogposts/_posts/2022-02-04-welcome-to-the-certificate-hell.md

 ## Digital certificates

-A Digital Certificate is a piece of data that typically attests that a certain (private) key is owned by a specific entity.
+A Digital Certificate is a piece of data that typically attests that a certain (private) key is owned (and controlled by) by a specific entity.
 Digital certificates are used everywhere across the entire internet and they enable the trust-chain that allows the, somewhat hassle-free setup, of secure communications.
-Digital certificates can also be used in other context, like enable digital signatures, but their main goal is to uniquely and undoubtedly identify an internet service or entity.
+Digital certificates can also be used in other context, like enabling digital signatures, but their main goal is to uniquely and undoubtedly identify an internet service or entity.
 Please note that through this post I'll refer to digital certificates simply as certificates.

 ![]({{ site.baseurl}}/images/certificate-hell/digital-certificate.jpg "Main components of a digital certificate")